-Tutkihankintoja.fi makes state procurement information available to everyone
+Tutkihankintoja.fi makes central government procurement information available to everyone

 Tutkihankintoja.fi makes central government procurement information available for everyone, almost in real time.
 It aims to make administration more transparent and to develop central government purchasing activities.
 It will also enable companies to access valuable market information.